omkarpradhan/rfsoc/README.md

 #### Vivado 2021.1
 - Using ubuntu 22.04 - not exactly supported by the caster tools install workflow, but risking it anyway
-- Installed Vivado 2021.1 using the Xilinx unified installer
+- Installed Vivado 2021.1 using the Xilinx unified installer.
+The installer is usually maintained in user Downloads/xilinx
 - Linux username must be same as that in JPL's DNS e.g. same as that used for SSO login
 - Added JPL Vivado license server __2200@cae-lm-xilinx1__
 - If we get error related to __libtinfo__ when trying to start GUI, install it as `sudo apt install libtinfo5`